bassamlab/cpm-lab/cpm_lib/matlab_mex_bindings/README.md

 3. At this point, you should already be able to execute the mex files directly.
 You may wonder why libstdc++ is included as well.
 Matlab comes with its own C++ Compiler / Environment, which is usually outdated, and depending on your system setup, mex may build files that are **incompatible** with Matlabs C++ version when executing these files in Matlab, resulting in an error.
 Thus, you either need to set LD_PRELOAD globally in your system (reason explained in the next step) or replace Matlabs own C++ version with a link to your system's version.

 4. For the readers to work properly, they are started in a new Matlab thread.
 This thread seems to ignore your set C++ version in LD_PRELOAD.
 The execution fails.
 As a result, you need to implement a workaround:
-    - (Untested) Set LD_PRELOAD globally as environment variable
+    - (Not working) Set LD_PRELOAD globally as environment variable -> Other programs may crash & this does not work
-    - (Untested) Use the same compiler to create your mex files that is used by Matlab internally
+    - (Untested) Use the same "outdated" compiler for mex AND to create your library files (libcpm, libfastdds)
     - (Tested, works) Replace Matlabs internal C++ environment with a link to yours (inspired by Stackoverflow):
     ```bash
     cd path_to_matlab/sys/os/glnxa64